 Hackers are growing more sophisticated in their intrusive activities.
 It’s a challenge for manufacturers of all types to identify likely risks and develop the right solutions.
 With an increased reliance on ERP, manufacturers need to invest in protections that provide blanketed security.

 These protections should include powerful next-generation firewalls that protect network perimeters and desktop- and device-based tools such as automated anti-virus and anti-phishing software.
 Access controls, such as multi-factor authentication, help protect an increasingly mobile workforce from cyberattacks.

 Security provides one component of regulatory compliance, which continues to challenge manufacturers.
 With various federal, state, local and industrial compliance requirements, companies need complex solutions that can allow for fast, automated reporting and documentation.
 In the case of a recall incident, companies can use these same tools for tracking and tracing to minimize impact and improve response times.

 Food and beverage companies need a solution that addresses their unique business needs.
 At NexTec Group, we work closely with food and beverage manufacturers to understand businesses and their challenges.

 NexTec’s consultants use those insights to help identify the right ERP solution.
 Our extensive knowledge of the vendors, products and features available help your company find the tool that will have the greatest positive impact.

 NexTec provides consultative services that do not end with the purchase.
 We assist in the installation of new ERP solutions, the migration of legacy systems and data, and the training of staff on the new technologies.

-Read our recent study on the food industry to learn more about how NexTec can help your company meet the complex demands of 2019.
+Contact us to learn more about how NexTec can help your company meet the complex demands of 2019.